 - (a) Safeguards shall terminate on nuclear material subject to safeguards under this Agreement, under the conditions set forth in Article 11.
-Where the conditions of that Article are not met, but Zimbabwe considers that the recovery of safeguarded nuclear material from residues is not for the time being practicable or desirable, Zimbabwe and the Agency shall consult on the appropriate safeguards measures to be applied. - (b) Safeguards shall terminate on nuclear material subject to safeguards under this Agreement, under the conditions set forth in Article 13, provided that Zimbabwe and the Agency agree that such nuclear material is practicably irrecoverable.
+Where the conditions of that Article are not met, but the Marshall Islands considers that the recovery of safeguarded nuclear material from residues is not for the time being practicable or desirable, the Marshall Islands and the Agency shall consult on the appropriate safeguards measures to be applied. - (b) Safeguards shall terminate on nuclear material subject to safeguards under this Agreement, under the conditions set forth in Article 13, provided that the Marshall Islands and the Agency agree that such nuclear material is practicably irrecoverable.